DanWahlin/openai-acs-msgraph/README.md

 1. Create an Azure Communication Services (ACS) resource in the [Azure Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Communication%2FCommunicationServices).

-    - Add a phone number and ensure that the phone number has **calling capabilities enabled**.
+    - Add a toll-free phone number and ensure that the phone number has **calling and SMS capabilities enabled**.
 Copy the phone number value into a file for later use.

     - Create a connected email domain for your ACS resource: